Hair

 Hairstyle choices

 Tight or high-manipulation hairstyles and accessories that pull on the scalp can cause added stress to the roots, worsening hair fall and breakage.
-Heat styling your hair at a heat that’s too high for your hair can also further damage brittle and dry menopausal hair.
+Heat styling at the wrong temperature for your hair type can also further damage brittle and dry menopausal hair.
+Head to the Temperature Calculator to find out the perfect heat setting for your hair.

 " Mythbusting: Heat styling during menopause